Skip to main content

 How does Marsing High School rank in ID?

-Marsing High School is ranked #309 out of 719 schools in ID.
+Marsing High School ranks #9 of 719 schools in ID.

 What is Marsing High School's MySchoolScout rating?

-Marsing High School has a composite rating of 6.7 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Marsing High School has a current MySchoolScout rating of 9.2 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Marsing High School?